Cart

 Finding the perfect adjustable base is exciting, but the key to a great setup is making sure it plays well with your mattress.
 You wouldn't want to invest in a high-tech base only to find out your mattress isn't up for the job.
 The good news is that figuring this out is pretty straightforward.
 It all comes down to three simple checks: mattress compatibility, size and weight limits, and flexibility.
 Let’s walk through each one so you can confidently pair your dream mattresses with the perfect adjustable bases and start enjoying a better night's sleep.

-Check Your Mattress Compatibility
+First, Check Your Mattress Type

 First things first, you need to know if your mattress can even be used with an adjustable base.
 A compatible mattress is one that can bend and flex along with the base’s movements without getting damaged or permanently creased.
 Most modern mattresses, including memory foam, latex, and hybrid models, are designed for this.
 For example, a quality Helix Mattress is built with flexible materials that work beautifully with an adjustable frame.
 However, traditional innerspring mattresses with rigid border wires are typically not compatible because they are too stiff to bend properly.
 If you’re unsure, check the manufacturer’s website or the product details for your specific mattress model.